Immigrant health care in the United States: Mental health

 A report from the Office of Inspector General has also indicated substandard treatment of detainees' mental health.
 Unsafe or isolating conditions can exacerbate mental health conditions such as depression or trauma, yet distrust, due to being forcibly detained, also prevents many immigrants from seeking mental health services.

-Studies reveal that children are particularly vulnerable to adverse impacts on mental health.
+Studies show children are particularly vulnerable to adverse impacts on mental health.
 A review by the American Academy of Pediatrics indicated that young detainees may demonstrate emotional problems and post-traumatic symptoms, which can negatively impact development.
 Charles Baily and his colleagues also found that negative experiences in detention centers, supplemented by difficulties encountered in migration, can increase children's risk for post-traumatic stress disorder (PTSD), anxiety, and depression.

-Adults similarly report experiencing depression, self-harm, and post-traumatic symptoms.
+Adults also report experiencing depression, self-harm, and post-traumatic symptoms.
 A review conducted by Kristen Ochoa found that detained immigrants with specific mental health needs were subjected to prolonged solitary confinement, restricted contact with family and friends, insufficient monitoring for detainees expressing suicidal ideation, and refusals to supply appropriately prescribed medications.
 In many reports, detainees with mental disabilities were observed as often physically restrained, shackled, or heavily medicated.
 The Center for Immigrants' Rights Clinic report indicated that most detainees were not informed of existing mental health services or how to file grievances.
 Many also expressed fear of being held in solitary confinement and thus did not express mental health concerns.

 Reproductive and sexual health

+Reproductive and sexual health access for immigrants

+Immigrant women of reproductive age in the U.S. face significant challenges obtaining comprehensive and affordable health insurance coverage and care.
+Immigrant women are less likely to have coverage and use sexual and reproductive health services than U.S.-born women, which may increase their risk of negative outcomes.

+Clinicians should explain that in the United States, women and adolescent girls have the right to access sexual and reproductive health services, including contraception.
+Education should be provided so that all new male arrivals understand that women (including adolescents) have a right to make independent decisions about their health (including sexual and reproductive health), and that these decisions are protected by US law.